 The Medicare Part D premium is the amount you will pay monthly to be enrolled in your prescription drug plan.
 Like $0 deductibles, some drug plans charge a $0 monthly premium.

-These are the Part D IRMAAs based on income level as an individual filing on your tax return:
+Here are the 2021 Part D IRMAAs based on income level as an individual filing on your tax return:

 Copays and coinsurance

 The Medicare Part D copayment and coinsurance amounts are the costs you pay after your Part D deductible has been met.
 Depending on the plan you choose, you will either owe copayments or coinsurance fees.